 A blast chiller is a piece of refrigeration equipment that can reduce food from a temperature of 194F to 37.4F in 2 hours.

-Rapid chilling changes the structure of the ice crystals that form in the meal, resulting in smaller crystals that improve the flavour.
+Rapid chilling changes the structure of the ice crystals that form in the meal, resulting in smaller crystals that improve the flavor.
 Slow freezing creates ice crystals that rip the food, making it rough and less tasty.

 Blast chillers function by pushing a substantially more significant volume of air across the surface of the food and recycling the air in the colder chamber of the device (which ordinary refrigerators do not).